 Don't forget it, because the plant can drown if you do.
 You can also fully submerge the pot in a bucket of water to re-hydrate the soil.
 Stick a skewer or a pencil in the soil at the top to make sure the water soaks in.

-We're not a big fan of deadheading.
-It's one of those tedious garden chores that almost as soon as you finish it, you have to start over again.
-We've found that if we deadhead while We're talking on the phone or listening to music with headphones, it makes it much more enjoyable.
-We even have gardening playlists.
+Deadheading is one of those tedious garden chores that almost as soon as you finish it, you have to start over again.
+Tip: It's much more enjoyable to do while talking on the phone or listening to music with headphones.
 Deadheading mums are worth the trouble though.
-They will look much better and chances are they will last longer.
+They will look much better when finished and chances are they will last longer!

 Choosing the right plant is key to having it thrive.
 A plant that has repeatedly dried out will be stressed and not a good candidate.
 If you buy a mum at a supermarket or big box store, be particularly careful because they often are under-watered.
 It even makes sense to ask the store what day they get their new shipments and try to buy one on the day they get there before they've had too many chances to be neglected.
 Look for plants where the leaves are deep green and healthy, not droopy.
 Find plants that have lots of buds and not too many blooms.

 While some people try to overwinter their mums, we've never had much luck with it.
 We treat them as an annual and pitch them onto the compost pile after they've been killed by frost.